2023 Dakar Rally

-The 2023 Dakar Rally is a rally raid event held in Saudi Arabia and the 45th edition of the Dakar Rally organized by Amaury Sport Organisation (ASO).
+The 2023 Dakar Rally was a rally raid event held in Saudi Arabia and the 45th edition of the Dakar Rally organized by Amaury Sport Organisation (ASO).
 The event takes place between 31 December 2022 and 15 January 2023.
-This is be the fourth time Saudi Arabia has hosted the event.
+This is the fourth time Saudi Arabia has hosted the event.
 For the second year running, the event is also the first round of the 2023 World Rally-Raid Championship.

 The outline of the race route was presented on 5 June 2022.
-The route was started at a "Sea Camp" near Yanbu, on the Red Sea shore, and will finish in Dammam, at a Persian Gulf shore.
-The route returns to the Empty Quarter this year with three stages, including the marathon stage.
-The route will feature 70% new tracks, less liaison, and 5,000 kilometres of special stages.
+The route was started at a "Sea Camp" near Yanbu, on the Red Sea shore, and finished in Dammam, at the Persian Gulf shore.
+The route returned to the Empty Quarter this year with three stages, including the marathon stage.
+The route featured 70% new tracks, less liaison, and 5,000 kilometres of special stages.
 The route, details of which were revealed in November, has been described as longer, more difficult and with more dunes.